OliverCadman/nubiyan_twist_ci_ms1/README.md

 The contact page features a fixed background image of the band's cover art for one of their releases.
 Sitting on top is a bootstrap form with fields for the user to input their name and email address, a textarea for the user to ask any questions or make any comments, and a button for the user to submit their query.
 On either side of the form are the logos, and a clickable email address for the band's industry representatives, hyperlinked to the user's email platform.
 The email links smoothly change colour and increase in size slightly upon hovering, ro provide visual feedback.
 The representative's contact information collapses to sit below the form on mobile devices.

+## 404 Page

+This website features a custom 404 page, in the instance a user tries to use a link that is broken, or visits a part of the website that doesn't exist.

 ## Features for future implementation

 * JavaScript Functionality in Shop Page to allow users to add products to a basket, and to make payments through the website.